-A full-size mattress measures 53 by 75 inches, so they aren’t ideal for many couples, especially those who prefer plenty of personal space.
+A full-size mattress measures 53 by 75 inches, so they’re not ideal for many couples, especially those who prefer plenty of personal space.
 Of course, if you’re both on the shorter side and love to cuddle through the night, you might be just fine.

 Mattress size isn’t the only factor to consider when purchasing a new mattress.

-Your decision here typically depends on your firmness and sleeping position preferences.
-Still, your doctor or sleep specialist may recommend a particular type of mattress if you experience chronic pain or regularly have trouble sleeping.
+Your decision may depend on your firmness and sleeping position preferences.
+Your doctor or sleep specialist may recommend a particular type of mattress if you experience chronic pain or regularly have trouble sleeping.

-Mattresses offer plenty of features beyond firmness, so look for the ones you consider most important as you shop.
+Mattresses offer plenty of features beyond firmness — such as cooling layers, motion isolation, edge support, and zoned support — so look for the ones you consider most important as you shop.

 Bed frame and bedding

 With many newer mattresses, you might not need a box spring, but you’ll still need something to put your mattress on.

 Many warranties require you to place your bed on a specific type of foundation, such as a box spring or platform, so check yours to be sure the frame you have will work.